Think you know how to price your products? If you don’t start charging more, you’re never going to reach your goals.

 Pricing tiers add value by showing people what they are getting per price point and highlighting the discount they get when they opt in for higher end offers.

 The pricing tiers should highlight the top tier product as the obvious choice.

-Pivoting And How To Charge For Your Products
+Pivoting And How To Price Your Products

 I hope this gave you some ideas of how to add value to meet the price point you are looking to meet.

 The less information you can give someone for the results, the better.
 Just because you are charging more does not mean that they need more stuff.

 All they need are results.
 Your job is to provide value, not crap, filler and fluff.
 Focus ion the transformation and the results.
 That’s what you are selling.